tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

   bytes in the compressed_certificate_message field are converted into the Certificate message.

-A peer is not required to compress their own Certificate messages even if the compress_certficates extension has been negotiated, but MUST be able to decompress a received CompressedCertificate message.

-If the negotiated compression algorithm is zlib, then the Certificate message MUST be compressed with the ZLIB compression algorithm, as defined in [RFC1950].
+If the specified compression algorithm is zlib, then the Certificate message MUST be compressed with the ZLIB compression algorithm, as defined in [RFC1950].
-If the negotiated compression algorithm is brotli, the Certificate message MUST be compressed with the Brotli compression algorithm as defined in [RFC7932].
+If the specified compression algorithm is brotli, the Certificate message MUST be compressed with the Brotli compression algorithm as defined in [RFC7932].

 If the received CompressedCertificate message cannot be decompressed, the